 Why your work needs to be purpose-driven

 Purpose-driven work might sound like something for non-profits or companies that have some specific do-good mission.
 But as I was reminded this week, every person and every organization needs work that has a purpose.
-Working with a shared purpose is an enormous factor as to whether or not your project (no matter how worthy) gains traction or get blocked.
+Working with a shared purpose is an enormous factor in whether your project (no matter how worthy) gains traction.

-Simplest of projects have the same issues as more complicated ones
+Simple projects have the same issues as complicated ones

 Establishing shared purpose

 The process for establishing shared purpose happens multiple times throughout the life of a project.
 Don’t be misled thinking it’s a one-and-done endeavor.
-As demonstrated by Leith’s volume of examples, implementation of even the best ideas will stray from their course for a number of reasons.
-Employees may feel insecure in offering ideas, managers may be uncomfortable making a bold decision, or a leader may not understand the consequences of mandating a particular action.
+As demonstrated by Leith’s volume of examples, implementation of even the best ideas can waver for a number of reasons.
+Employees may feel insecure in offering ideas.
+Managers may be uncomfortable making a bold decision.
+Or a leader may not understand the consequences of mandating a particular action.

-Leith’s point is that you need to continue establishing the shared purpose throughout the life cycle of the project, despite these hurdles, Accept that twists and turns will happen, address them, and move forward until you hit the next stopping point.
+Leith’s point is that you need to remain purpose-driven throughout the life cycle of a project, despite these hurdles.
+Accept that twists and turns will happen, address them, and move forward until you hit the next stopping point.
 Learn from the squiggly lines, she said.
 Don’t expect things to follow a straight path.

 It’s tempting to throw up your arms and walk away when things get messy.
 But that’s exactly when you should dig in more.
 Establish the shared purpose and when it gets muddled or mucky, seek help from others to find it again.
-When you do, you’ll witness your project outcomes soar instead of squander.
+When you do, you’ll witness your project outcomes soar.